 What do I mean?
 For starters, we know that inflammation itself causes a thickening of the fascia that the Steccos have referred to in previous research as “densification.”
 We also know that the “Cascade of Death” looks almost identical for virtually all disease processes; inflammation ——> fibrosis (scar tissue) ——> degeneration ——-> premature death.

 Note that when I talk about degeneration in this context, I am not simply talking about musculoskeletal degeneration, but degeneration of organ systems as well.

 Fourth, it shouldn’t come as a surprise that in this study, the thickening of the fascia was also related to body mass.
 Think about what we already know.
 Although the numbers are somewhat less in Europe, 70 percent of the American population is either overweight or obese, with another 7 to 10 percent appearing that way via their blood labs.
-Not shockingly, weighing too much is considered an inflammatory disease, along with a myriad of others from the same family (diabetes or metabolic syndrome/prediabetes for example).
+Not shockingly, weighing too much is considered an inflammatory disease, along with many others from the same family (diabetes or metabolic syndrome/pre-diabetes, for example).

 Fifth, although it was not mentioned here, it’s not news that thickening is seen in any number of other disease processes, cancer included.
 Once you grasp just how inflammatory junk carbs and sugar really are, it’s not a shock that sugar would be cancer’s prime food choice.

 After putting it all together, the question then becomes: what are you going to do about it?
 Are you going to continue living in the same old rut, putting on five pounds or so every year or two, while getting increasingly sedentary?
 Do you feel you may be too addicted to junk food or soda to take the plunge and actually do something about it?
 Are you scared of failing?
 Are you worried that you can’t afford it?